 Prominent or large ears can often lead to teasing among children and can make anyone, young or old, feel self-conscious about their appearance.
-Our board-certified facial plastic surgeons, J. David Kriet, MD and Clinton D. Humphrey, MD, are skilled and experienced in the latest facial plastic and reconstructive surgical techniques and offer surgery to reposition and reshape the ears (otoplasty) of both children and adults.
+Our board-certified facial plastic surgeons J. David Kriet, MD and Clinton D. Humphrey, MD, are skilled and experienced in the latest facial plastic and reconstructive surgical techniques.
+At their Kansas City practice, they offer surgery to reposition and reshape the ears (otoplasty) of both children and adults.
 For each otoplasty patient, our surgeons develop a customized surgical plan for reducing ear projection and modifying shape to achieve improved facial harmony.

 Benefits of Otoplasty

 The goal of otoplasty is to symmetrically reposition and/or reshape either one or both of the ears to create a less prominent appearance.
 This procedure can reduce ear dominance among the facial features and restore a more balanced facial appearance.
 Repositioning the ears can also reduce ear pain during sleep and sensitivity to sound that can affect individuals with protruding ears.
-For patients with ear shape abnormalities, otoplasty revises problematic ear features and to achieve a more proportionate appearance.
-Otoplasty can be performed at either a young age, during adolescence, or in adulthood with outstanding results; however, most surgeons recommend otoplasty at an early age (at least five-years-old) to reduce the potential for teasing and social trauma in childhood.
+For patients with ear shape abnormalities, otoplasty can revise problematic ear features to achieve a more proportionate appearance.
+Otoplasty can be performed at either a young age, during adolescence, or in adulthood with outstanding results; however, most surgeons recommend otoplasty at an early age (at least five years old) to reduce the potential for teasing and social trauma in childhood.

 The Otoplasty Procedure